cloudmesh-community/fa18-523-60/project-report/report.md

 as *IaaS* and *MongoDB Atlas* as a *DBaaS* platform.
 Though *AWS* is giant a cloud provider with multiple cloud services, we found that *DigitalOcean's* user-friendly virtual machine (VM's) management interface is equally attractive.
-The architecture diagram +@fig:architecture shows the client machine or application tier where the source code(*.py*) was stored and used for performance benchmarking.
+The architecture diagram +@fig:architecture more specifically the upper left dotted box, shows the client machine or application tier where the source code(*.py*) was stored and used for performance benchmarking.

-+@fig:fromonetotheorthe

 ![Architecture Diagram](images/architecture.jpg){#fig:architecture}

 The team also kept a copy of the source code and other scripts on the cloud VM's file systems.
 We used PyMongo driver as one of the primary components for communicating with the MongoDB database.
 PyMongo does not only provide the MongoDB driver access to Python libraries, but is also a recommended choice when wrangling data with MongoDB [@www-mongodbpymongo].

-During the initial loading phase of the *Kickstarter* dataset, our team imported the raw data using the MongoDB import command line (dotted box
-2) in the *DigitalOcean* and *AWS* cloud VM's.
-A custom bash shell script that installs, configures the MongoDB environment and then imports the CSV data to MongoDB (dotted box 2) was also written.
-To load the data in the MongoDB Atlas cluster (dotted box 3),  we used a simple Python function *load_csv.py* (dotted box 1).
+During the initial loading phase of the *Kickstarter* dataset, our team imported the raw data using the MongoDB import command line in the *DigitalOcean* and *AWS* cloud VM's.
+A custom bash shell script that installs, configures the MongoDB environment and then imports the CSV data to MongoDB was also written.
+To load the data in the MongoDB Atlas cluster,  we used a simple Python function *load_csv.py*.
 The primary reason for this is because MongoDB Atlas is a *DBaaS* cloud service and typically in *DBaaS* users do not have control or access to OS resources such as a file system.
 In most basic form, our M0 cluster consists of one primary node and two secondary nodes.
 The primary nodes are mainly responsible for writing operations, while the secondary nodes replicate primary's *oplog*.
 This way the secondary node's dataset reflects the primary's dataset in cases where the primary node is unavailable [@www-mongodbreplica].
 Only the eligible secondary nodes will

 > "hold an election to elect itself the new primary" [@www-mongodbreplica].

 This replica set arrangement ensures high availability of data.
 Optionally, one can configure the arbiter node which does not hold any data but keeps the track quorum in the replica set.
 Since arbiter nodes do not hold any data, they act as a suitable repository to keep the heartbeat information at a cheaper cost [@www-mongodbreplica].
 On the contrary, our team had found that the *IaaS* services provide greater control and customization to the OS resources but add overhead to perform the configuration and other tasks which can be complex and may induce a lag time for writing the code due to incomplete pre-requisites.
-On the cloud VM's, the team hosted a single instance MongoDB database on Ubuntu 18.04 platform (dotted box3).
+On the cloud VM's, the team hosted a single instance MongoDB database on Ubuntu 18.04 platform.
 As post install steps, our team had installed the Python Anaconda Distribution and other necessary libraries essential to complete the analysis.
 The communication between MongoDB and Python application happens by connecting string.
 The connect strin, one must have a valid username and password and necessary privileges to access and modify the database.
 To accept the remote connection, one of the vital steps is to set a value of *bind_ip* to 0.0.0.0 in the *mongodb.conf* file that resides on the VM.
 For all cloud providers, our team had used free-tier services.
 We observed notable advantage of using MongoDB Atlas free tier service often called as *M0 cluster*.
-By default, the *M0 cluster* comes with three node replica sets and 512 MB storage(dotted box 3).
+By default, the *M0 cluster* comes with three node replica sets and 512 MB storage.
 The replica set is a group of *mongod* processes which provide redundancy and high availability to the application while accessing the MongoDB data.

 ## Observations and Visualizations